Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Related Work

 \section{Related Work}

 \paragraph{Learning robot manipulation from demonstrations} Many recent work train multi-task manipulation policies that leverage Transformer architectures~\cite{shridhar2023perceiver, guhur2023instruction, liu2022instruction, brohan2022rt, shafiullah2022behavior, reed2022generalist} to predict robot actions from video input and language instructions.
 End-to-end image-to-action policy models, such as RT-1~\cite{brohan2022rt}, GATO~\cite{reed2022generalist}, BC-Z~\cite{jang2022bc}, and InstructRL~\cite{liu2022instruction}, directly predict 6-DoF end-effector poses from 2D video and language inputs.
 They require many thousands of demonstrations to learn spatial reasoning and generalize to new scene arrangements and environments.
 Transporter networks \cite{zeng2021transporter} and their subsequent variants \cite{seita2021learning,shridhar2022cliport, gkanatsios2023energy} formulate 4-DoF end-effector pose prediction as pixel classification in 2D overhead images.
-Their \textit{action detection} inductive bias --- parametrizing the action implicitly~\cite{florence2022implicit} by detecting end-effector poses in the scene using local features with translation and rotation equivariances~\cite{huang2022equivariant} --- dramatically increased sample efficiency over previous methods that regress end-effector poses by aggregating global scene features.
+Thanks to the spatial equivariance of their architecture, their model dramatically increased sample efficiency over previous methods that regress end-effector poses by aggregating global scene features.
 However, they are limited to top-down 2D planar worlds with simple pick-and-place primitives.
 3D policy models of C2F-ARM~\cite{james2022coarse} and PerAct~\cite{shridhar2023perceiver} voxelize the robot's workspace and are trained to detect the 3D voxel that contains the next end-effector keypose.
 Spatially precise 3D pose prediction requires the 3D voxel grid to be high resolution, which comes at a high computational cost.
-C2F-ARM \cite{james2022coarse} uses a coarse-to-fine voxelization in convolutional grids to handle computational complexity, while PerAct~\cite{shridhar2023perceiver} uses Perceiver's latent bottleneck~\cite{jaegle2021perceiver} to avoid voxel-to-voxel self-attention operations.
+C2F-ARM \cite{james2022coarse} uses a coarse-to-fine voxelization to handle computational complexity, while PerAct~\cite{shridhar2023perceiver} uses Perceiver's latent bottleneck~\cite{jaegle2021perceiver} to avoid voxel-to-voxel self-attention operations. \model{} avoids 3D voxelization altogether and instead represents the scene as a continuous resolution 3D feature field.
+It samples 3D points in the empty workspace and featurizes them using cross-attentions to the physical 3D point features. \paragraph{Feature pre-training for robot manipulation} Many 2D policy architectures bootstrap learning from demonstrations from frozen or finetuned 2D image backbones \cite{nair2022r3m,parisi2022unsurprising,jang2022bc,yenchen2021learning} to increase experience data sample efficiency.
+Pretrained vision-language backbones can enable generalization to new instructions, objects, and scenes \cite{stone2023openworld,shridhar2022cliport}.
+In contrast, SOTA 3D policy models are typically trained from scratch from colored point clouds input~\cite{shridhar2023perceiver,james2022coarse, xian2021hyperdynamics}. \model{} uses CLIP pre-trained 2D backbones \cite{radford2021learning} to featurize 2D image views and lifts the 2D features in 3D using depth \cite{tung2019learning, harley2019learning}.
+We show that 2D feature pretraining gives a considerable performance boost over training from scratch.